Boz Scaggs: Personal life

-Scaggs married his first wife, Donna Carmella Storniola, in 1973.
-They had two sons: Austin, a music journalist for Rolling Stone, and Oscar, who died in 1998 from a heroin overdose.
-Scaggs and Carmella divorced in 1980.
-After 3.5 years, Scaggs won joint custody of his sons.
+Scaggs married Donna Carmella Storniola, his first wife, in 1973.
+They had two sons, Austin and Oscar.
+Scaggs and Carmella divorced in 1980 and three and a half years later, Scaggs won joint custody of his sons.
+Austin is now a music journalist for Rolling Stone.
+Oscar died on December 31, 1998, from a heroin overdose.
 Carmella died in February 2017.

-In 1992 he married Dominique Gioia.
-In 1996, they moved to Napa Valley and planted 2.2 acres of Grenache, Mourvedre, Syrah, and Counoisn.
-In 2000 they made their first wine.
-In 2006, Scaggs Vineyard was certified organic.
+In 1992, Scaggs married Dominique Gioia.
+In 1996, they moved to Napa Valley and planted 2.2 acres of Grenache, Mourvedre, Syrah, and Counoise grapes.
+In 2000 they made their first wine, and in 2006 Scaggs Vineyard was certified organic.
 In 2016, Scaggs sold his plot to Newfound Wines.

-In 2017, Scaggs' house burnt down as a result of the Northern California wildfires in October.
-He and his wife were on tour, so they weren’t harmed by the fires.
-However, he lost everything: his vineyard, cars, and sentimental objects such as decades worth of legal pads and cocktail napkins with lyrics on them.
+In October 2017, the couple's house burned down in the Northern California wildfires.
+He and his wife were on tour at the time.
+He lost everything: the vineyard, cars, and sentimental objects such as decades worth of legal pads and cocktail napkins with lyrics on them.

-Awards & nominations
+Awards and nominations

 In 2019, Scaggs was awarded the Texas Medal of Arts.